Wdavery/broke-backup.sh/README.md

 #### Scheduling

-broke-backup.sh relies a daily job schedule.
-It could run less often, or purely on a manual basis and will work just fine.
+broke-backup.sh is designed on a daily job schedule.
+It will also happily run less often, or purely on a manual basis.

-Suggested config is to set a cron job to run the script daily, shortly after midnight.
+Suggested config is to set a cron job to run the script daily.
 My personal config runs every day at 00:25

 ### Logic Overview